 - Any markings present on the drug.
 This could be a number, a letter etc.

-Common brands of a single-use dosette boxes used by community pharmacies include Nomad, Sureme, Medidos and Venalink.
+Common brands of single-use dosette boxes used by community pharmacies include Nomad, Supreme, Medidos and Venalink.

-Smaller pill organiser, with less than 28 compartments are usually called pill boxes, rather than dosette boxes.
-These are usually available to buy rather than used by community pharmacies to supply patient’s medications.
-These may include:
+Smaller pill organiser with less than 28 compartments are usually called pillboxes, rather than dosette boxes.
+These are usually available to buy rather than used by community pharmacies to supply patients’ medications.